C-firefly/Telegram-Backup-System/README.md

 /files
 /get filename

-This would allow the backup system to be controlled from Telegram.
+This would allow the backup system to be controlled remotely through Telegram.

 ---

 📂 6.
 Multiple Backup Folders

-Instead of one:
+Instead of supporting only:

 STORAGE_DIR

-support:
+a future version could support:

 BACKUP_FOLDERS = [
     "/storage/shared/DCIM",